bradchristie/taminations-flutter/assets/c1/percolate.md

 and [Cross](../a1/anything_and_cross.md)***
 while ***the ends [Turn Thru](../ms/turn_thru.md) or Left Turn Thru*** as appropriate.
-From most places (for example, waves) this ends in lines Back-to-Back.
+From most places (for example, waves) this ends in Lines Back-to-Back.
 It can be done from anywhere the Circulate, 1/2 Circulate gives a definite center Wave.